Planning on living and working in Germany? Find out how the local tax system works with our expert guide on how to file your income taxes in Germany.

 This comprehensive guide covers the following topics on German income tax:

-- Income tax in Germany
+- Introduction to income tax in Germany

 - Earnings subject to income tax in Germany

 - How to file your tax return in Germany